 Contract prices were estimated using the trade-weighted average of ASX Energy daily settlement prices of quarterly base, peak and cap contracts for 2022-23.
-To calculate the trade-weighted contract prices, ACIL used the Queensland contract prices and volume of contracts traded until 21 January 2022 inclusive.
+To calculate the trade-weighted contract prices, ACIL used the Queensland contract prices and volume of contracts traded until 15 April 2022 inclusive.

 Trading of ASX contracts tends to commence a number of years before the relevant financial year.
 For example, trading for 2022-23 ASX base contracts commenced as early as late 2018.
 This is a reflection of how market participants (such as retailers) purchase ASX contracts in advance to lock in their costs and manage spot price risk.
+More details on ACIL's approach are available in chapter 4 of its final report.